akashbhardwaj23/dhani/README.md

-# Web3 Wallet
+# Dhani

 A Web3 based wallet similar to backpack but as a website .
-We only support Solana Devnet blockchain
+We only support Solana Devnet blockchain right now

 It has multiple features -
   1 - Create multiple public/private key for a single account